Maryam Rajavi facts for kids

 Political career

-Rajavi has stated that her political activism began when she was twenty-two after her sister Narges was killed by SAVAK.
+Rajavi has stated that her political activism began when she was twenty-two, after her sister Narges was killed by SAVAK.
 Her other sister, Massumeh, was also executed (while pregnant) in 1982 by Ruhollah Khomeini’s regime.
 Then she became a member of the People's Mojahedin of Iran (PMOI/MEK), and began her political career.

 Rajavi served as an organizer of the anti-Shah student movement in the 1970s.
 In 1979, she became an official of the social section of the PMOI/MEK, where she served until 1981.
 Rajavi was a parliamentary candidate in 1980.

 In 1982, Rajavi was transferred to Auvers-sur-Oise, Île-de-France where the political headquarters of the Mojahedin was located.
+In 1985, she married Massoud Rajavi in Paris, and became co-leader of the PMOI.
+She also served as the Secretary General between 1989 and 1993.

-On 22 October 1993, the NCRI then elected Rajavi to be "Iran’s interim President" if the NCRI were to assume power in Iran.
+On 22 October 1993, the NCRI elected Rajavi to be "Iran’s interim President" if the NCRI were to assume power in Iran.

 In October 2011, Theresa May banned Rajavi from coming to Britain in a trip where she was to "explain how women are mistreated in Iran".
 The high court then sued Theresa May, with Lord Carlile of Berriew (the Government's former independent reviewer of counter-terrorism laws) saying that May's decision "could be viewed as appeasing the Mullahs".
-In 2014, the Supreme Court of the United Kingdom dismissed an appeal from Lord Carlile of Berriew QC and others and upheld it to maintain the ban, which had originally being implemented in 1997.
+In 2014, the Supreme Court of the United Kingdom dismissed an appeal from Lord Carlile of Berriew QC and others and upheld it to maintain the ban, which had originally been implemented in 1997.
 Members of the UK House of Lords argued that the Home Secretary was "violating Article 10 (freedom of expression) of the European Convention of Human Rights (the Convention)", saying that "Home Secretary’s reasons were legally irrelevant, because they depended on the potential reaction of a foreign state which did not share the values embodied in the Convention."
 Rajavi is not excluded from any other European country and engages regularly with parliamentarians in the European Parliament.

 Maryam Rajavi publicly met with the President of the State of Palestine Mahmoud Abbas on 30 July 2016 in Paris, France.